-Choosing less expensive panels can help you achieve your financial goals more quickly.
-Keep in mind, though, that a difference of even a tenth of a percentage point in annual degradation rate can have a significant impact on how much energy your system produces.
+Choosing less-expensive panels can help you achieve your financial goals more quickly.
+Keep in mind, though, that a difference of even a tenth of a percentage point in annual degradation rate can have a significant impact on how much energy your system produces during its lifetime.
 Find out what the average degradation rate is of any panel you’re considering and what you can expect the energy output to be 20 or 25 years down the road.

-- Are there any specific features designed to keep the panels performing under harsh conditions (i.e. extreme temperature fluctuations, high winds, repeated snow loading and moisture)?
+- Are there any specific features designed to keep the panels performing under harsh conditions (e.g., extreme temperature fluctuations, high winds, repeated snow loading and moisture)?

 - What is the historic failure rate of the panel?